 Step 1: Make sure you have a business account

 In order to use the TikTok Ads Manager, you’ll need to have a business account for the platform.
 Switching over is both free and easy.

 In the app, simply go to Settings and Privacy, then Manage Account, and tap Switch to Business Account.
 As a bonus, this will give you access to analytics that can tell you the best time to post on the app, as well as other features, such as a link in your bio.

 Step 2: Turn on TikTok integration for your Shopify store

 If you have a Shopify store, install the TikTok app.
 This offers other options for automated ad creation.
 As well, if you’re located in select countries, you’ll be able to launch a shopping tab on your TikTok profile.

 Step 4: Set your advertising goal

-When you select Simplified Mode, TikTok will present you with four options to determine a goal (or campaign objective) for your campaign:
+When you select Simplified Mode within the TikTok ads manager, you will be presented with four options to determine a goal (or campaign objective) for your campaign:

 - Generate customer leads.
 This method is designed to capture information from viewers via a contact form that can be used to retarget potential customers and nurture existing fans.